 The SEC approved a rule on April 28, 2004 in response to industry requests to establish a voluntary framework for comprehensive, group-wide risk management procedures and consolidated supervision of certain financial services holding companies by the SEC.
 The framework is designed to minimize the duplicative regulatory burdens on U.S. securities firms resulting from the European Union ("EU") Directive (2002/87/EC) concerning the supplementary supervision of financial conglomerates active in the EU.
 The rule also would allow the Company to use an alternative method, based on mathematical models, to calculate net capital charges for market and derivatives-related credit risk.
 Under this rule, the SEC has the authority to regulate the holding company and any unregulated affiliate of a registered broker-dealer, including subjecting the holding company to capital requirements generally consistent with the standards of the Basel Committee on Banking Supervision ("Basel II").
-In December 2004, the Company applied to the SEC for permission to operate under the CSE rule.
+On July 28, 2005, the SEC determined that the Company met the requirements of Consolidated Supervised Entity, and will begin reporting effective December 1, 2005.